Apartments for rent in Houston: What will $1,400 get you?

 Finally, there's this two-bedroom, two-bathroom apartment situated at 9889 Cypresswood Drive.
 It's listed for $1,309/month for its 1,147 square feet.

-In the apartment, you'll find a dishwasher.
-The building has garage parking, secured entry and a gym.
-For those with furry friends in tow, this property is pet-friendly.
-Look out for a $300 pet deposit.
+The apartment features a dishwasher.
+When it comes to building amenities, anticipate a gym, secured entry and garage parking.
+Pet owners, take heed: The property is both dog-friendly and cat-friendly.
+Be prepared for a $300 pet deposit.

-Per Walk Score ratings, the area around this address is car-dependent and is bikeable.
+According to Walk Score, the area around this address isn't very walkable and has some bike infrastructure.

 Working with a tight budget?
 Here are the cheapest rentals recently listed in Houston.